 Below please find short biographies for the 14 members of the Scientific Committee including the Editor in Chief Karla Soares-Weiser.
 We will update these pages on progress and developments once the Committee and its work are underway.

-Corinna Dressler is a Research Fellow at the Division of Evidence-Based Medicine (dEBM), Charité – Universitätsmedizin Berlin, Berlin, Germany.
+Corinna Dressler, Deputy Head, Division of Evidence-Based Medicine (dEBM), Charité – Universitätsmedizin Berlin, Berlin, Germany.
 She was awarded a PhD in Health Sciences from the University of York, UK, in 2013.
 In her work Corinna focuses on conducting systematic reviews of drug interventions and developing evidence-based guidelines.
 In addition to applying methods recommended by Cochrane and GRADE, she has a strong interest in developing better ways to synthesize evidence and impute data.
 She also has a broad knowledge of methods in health services research and has conducted and collaborated on a range of reviews of complex interventions and clinical treatments.
 Currently, Corinna is working on a Cochrane Review of scabies treatments, co-leading a three-year multi-methods project on therapeutic patient education, and conducting a number of guideline and systematic review projects at the dEBM in addition to supervising and teaching students in medicine and public health.

-Donna Gillies is a Senior Researcher in the Mental Health Network, Western Sydney Local Health District, Australia.
-She is an experienced researcher and methodologist, with extensive experience in managing research projects.
+Donna Gillies is an experienced mental health and disability researcher and methodologist, with extensive experience in managing research projects.
 She has published widely in international peer-reviewed journals.
 She is a statistical and topic reviewer for a range of international publications.
 Her work includes developing courses and teaching in research methods, systematic reviews and evidence-based practice.
 She has worked with clinicians on a range of research projects and systematic reviews.
 Donna has a strong commitment to identifying and working on strategies which can improve Cochrane Reviews and processes.
 Her involvement in Cochrane includes many roles: Author representative, Editor (of Cochrane Review Groups on Developmental, Psychosocial and Learning Problems and Diagnostic Test Accuracy), peer reviewer and as a mentor for new authors.
 She was a member of a number of international committees including The Cochrane Collaboration Steering Group from 2005-2011.
 With over 20 reviews published on the Cochrane Database of Systematic Reviews Donna is committed to keeping Cochrane at the forefront of systematic review methodology.

-Julian Higgins is Professor of Evidence Synthesis at the School of Social and Community Medicine, at the University of Bristol, Bristol, UK.
-He leads the Bristol Appraisal and Review of Research (BARR) group within the Centre for Research Synthesis and Decision Analysis (CReSyDA).
+Julian Higgins is Professor of Evidence Synthesis at the department of Population Health Sciences within Bristol Medical School, University of Bristol, Bristol, UK.
+He leads the Bristol Appraisal and Review of Research (BARR) group and acts as Senior Methods Advisor to the Editor in Chief of the Cochrane Library.
 He has wide-ranging research interests in the areas of systematic review and meta-analysis.
 Among Julian’s research contributions are: a Bayesian approach to network meta-analysis; the I-squared statistic to quantify inconsistency across studies in a meta-analysis; simple prediction intervals for random-effects meta-analysis; a general framework for individual participant data meta-analysis; a library of prior distributions for between-study variation in a meta-analysis; and the development of risk-of-bias assessment tools for clinical trials and other study designs.
 Julian is a past President of the Society for Research Synthesis Methodology and a former member of the Cochrane Collaboration Steering Group.
 He is still an active contributor to Cochrane, co-editing the Cochrane Handbook for Systematic Reviews of Interventions since 2003.
 Julian is a multiple winner of the Thomas C Chalmers Award from Cochrane; received the Frederick Mosteller Award for distinctive contributions to systematic reviewing from the Campbell Collaboration in 2010, and was awarded the Olkin Award for distinguished lifetime achievement by the Society for Research Synthesis Methodology in 2016.

 Jane Noyes is Professor of Health and Social Services Research and Child Health at Bangor University, UK.
 She is Co-Lead of the Wales National Centre for Population Health & Wellbeing Research and the Wales Kidney Research Unit.
 Jane teaches evidence synthesis, research methods, and child health-related topics across a range of courses.
 Jane is also interested in methodology including complex intervention development and evaluation, and qualitative and mixed method systematic review methodology.
 She is a systematic reviewer and primary researcher with a particular interest in complex social interventions.
 Jane is Co-Chair of the Cochrane Methods Executive, Lead Convenor of the Cochrane Qualitative and Implementation Methods Group, and a UK Cochrane Fellow.
 She holds an Honorary Visiting Professorship in Child Health at University College Dublin, and is an Editor of the Journal of Advanced Nursing.
 Jane collaborates with internationally renowned organisations, researchers and teams across the globe and is frequently invited to work and speak at key global events.